TinaHanAtUnity/LocalMongoDBProcessScripts/README.md

 <img width="906" alt="Screen Shot 2020-07-23 at 9 51 50 PM" src="https://user-images.githubusercontent.com/41215433/88361930-98dd0500-cd2f-11ea-98c8-a83976c6a562.png">

 ## What does the script do?
-- The script iterates all files in `advertiser` collection and add every files (original creative) to a new collection called `allCreatives` original creatives from `advertiser` collection stored in `allCreatives` in the following format
+- The script iterates all files in `advertiser` collection and add every files (original creative) to a new collection called `allCreatives`.
+  Original creatives from `advertiser` collection stored in `allCreatives` in the following format
 ```dash
 {
 	"_id" : ObjectId("5f1a666a1c202f0d934dbfcf"),